Why I go to the gym less often and no longer care how much protein I eat. And how that’s made me a better person.

 But really, I just don’t think I should be available every minute of every day.

-I don’t like how I feel when I’m constantly checking my phone to see if someone loves me or is giving me attention or validating something I said or wrote.
+I don’t like how I feel when I’m constantly checking my phone to see if someone loves me or is giving me attention or validating something I said

 So I started leaving my phone at home instead.